KristinHenry/vis.social/README.md

 ## Visit us
 https://vis.social

-Registration is currently paused.
-We expect to open then again in a few weeks. ~~Registration is currently OPEN, and MODERATED.~~  ~~If you'd still like to join, get in touch with contact listed on our https://vis.social/about, with a brief introduction and why you'd like to join our community.~~
+Registration is currently OPEN, and MODERATED.
+Please be sure to read ALL of our community instance Rules, and tell us a little bit about yourself and why you'd like to join our community rather than any other instance.